alanjameschapman/whiteboard/README.md

 ### Navigation Design

-Whilst developing these wireframes, it was concluded that site navigation would be best served by a navbar on each page, and that the home page would display the last 9 posts.
-The post detail page would display the full content of the post, and the post create and update pages would be similar in layout.
+Whilst developing these wireframes, it was concluded that site navigation would be best served by a navbar on each page, with the following links: home, logout and post creation (teachers only).

+Infinite scroll of blog posts was discounted because it tends to be used for aimless browsing - our users will be looking for specific content.
+Last 9 posts should be enough to show, but not too many to overwhelm the user.

 ## Surface

 ### Colour schemes

-The colour scheme is based on the default image placeholder, which may be prevalent if the blog author doesn't customize their post image:
+The colour scheme is based on the default image placeholder, which may be prevalent if the blog author doesn't customize their post image.

 <img src="https://github.com/alanjameschapman/whiteboard/raw/main/static/images/default.jpg" alt="default image" width="500"/>